10 Best Pumpkin Seeds

 Reliability Signals

 Check the ingredient list for added oils, preservatives, or flavorings you do not want.
 The cleanest products list only one ingredient: pumpkin seeds.
-If you have allergies, look for facilities that avoid the top major allergens and publish third-party testing results.
+If you have allergies, look for brands that avoid the top major allergens and publish third-party testing results.

 How to Compare Reviews

 Start by filtering for recent reviews.
 Older feedback may reflect a previous supplier or packaging design.
 Look for patterns around freshness, broken shells, or off-flavors.
 If multiple recent reviewers mention rancidity, the product may have storage or turnover issues.
-Pay attention to photos that show bag seals and seed color; pale or yellowing seeds can indicate age, while bright green kernels suggest freshness.
+Pay attention to photos that show bag seals and seed color.
+Pale or yellowing seeds can indicate age, while bright green kernels suggest freshness.

 Final Recommendation